l3vzNJIT/homework6/readme.md

 6. Create groups of test inputs with pytest parameterize
 7. Add a command line argument --num_records and use it to determine length of tests
 8. Implement commands using extensible plugin design
+9. Support envioronment variables
+10. Use logging
+11. Use GitHub actions to test pull request code

 ## Installation and Usage Guide
 ## Linux